captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 3. The tool will check if the image contains protection information, if it has been tampered with, and how long ago it was protected.

 ## Customization
 The GUI allows users to adjust the strength of each protection technique.
 Use the sliders to fine-tune the balance between protection effectiveness and image quality.
+You can also use the preset buttons for quick adjustments.

 ## How It Works
 1. **DCT Watermarking**: Embeds a watermark in the frequency domain of the blue channel.
 2. **Wavelet-based Watermarking**: Embeds a watermark in the wavelet domain of the green channel.
 3. **Fourier Transform Watermarking**: Applies a watermark in the frequency domain of the red channel.
-4. **Adversarial Perturbation**: Adds minor perturbations to the image that are designed to confuse AI models.
+4. **Adversarial Perturbation**: Uses the Fast Gradient Sign Method (FGSM) with a pre-trained ResNet50 model to add minor perturbations designed to confuse AI models.
 5. **Color Jittering**: Randomly adjusts brightness, contrast, and saturation to add another layer of protection.
 6. **Invisible QR Code**: Embeds an invisible QR code containing image information.
 7. **Steganography**: Hides additional protection data within the image itself.